-Appealing, up-to-date design will attract attention, while obsolete one will scare a lot of users away.
-Not only non-attractive websites are not pleasant to look at but also they create impression that the resource lags behind in other aspects, such as security, for instance.
+The appealing, up-to-date design will attract attention, while obsolete one will scare a lot of users away.
+Not only non-attractive websites are not pleasant to look at but also they create an impression that the resource lags behind in other aspects, such as security, for instance.
 Design matters a lot.

 4. Social Media Links

 This small 5-point checklist provides a minimum that helps to ensure that a user will enjoy interacting with a website.
-Intuitive navigation with a simple and responsive menu, and easy-to-follow structure, useful and well-thought-out content and its delivery, stylish design, and social media presence will provide a website with a necessary basis for further success.
+Intuitive navigation with a simple and responsive menu, an easy-to-follow structure, useful and well-thought-out content, and its delivery, stylish design, and social media presence will provide a website with a necessary basis for further success.

 Remember, a company that develops digital resources should always prioritize users’ desires if it wants to survive in the modern battle for attention.